mitre/multiscanner/docs/modules.md

 ### [vtsearch] ###
 This module searches [virustotal](https://www.virustotal.com/) for the files hash and download the report if available.
 - **apikey** - This is your public/private api key.
 You can optionally make it a list and the requests will be distributed across them.
 This is useful when two groups with private api keys want to share the load and reports

+### [impfuzzy] ###
+This module calculates a fuzzy hash using ssdeep where Windows PE imports is the input.
+This strategy was originally described in a [blog post](http://blog.jpcert.or.jp/2016/05/classifying-mal-a988.html) from JPCERT/CC.